The Art of Breathing

 If you do encounter tension, ease back to about two thirds of your current effort.
 This range will allow you to stay within the comfort zone of the parasympathetic nervous response so you can stay more relaxed in life situations and your practice.
 Naturally, it is easier said than done, especially when you are late for that super important appointment or get stuck in traffic when you haven’t had breakfast yet.

 1. Breath Awareness

-Once you get used to feeling your breath in yoga asana practice, you can slowly let this breath-awareness seep into other times of the day.
-You can create a habit of tuning internally to your breath.
+Once you get used to feeling your breath in yoga asana practice, you can slowly let this breath awareness seep into other times of the day.
+You can create a habit of tuning into your breath.
 Noticing where your breath is prominent and how it feels in different asanas trains you in this ability to nurture this most precious life support system.

 2. Breathe through your Nose

 The second thing to do is make sure you are breathing through your nose.
 This is a more natural way of breathing than through the mouth.
 It is the efficient way that the sinuses regulate air temperature and filter toxins.
-We are built to breathe with our noses, not our mouths.
+We are built to breathe through our nostrils, not our mouth.

 3. Abdominal Breathing